pavopax/pavopax.github.io/_posts/2016-07-12-statistical-modeling-vs-machine-learning.md

 ---

-If you are looking for it, here is one framework to distinguish statistical modeling from machine learning, and it is based on the desire for **interpretability**.
+If you are looking for it, here is one framework to distinguish statistical modeling from machine learning.
+It hinges on whether or not you are interested in the **interpretability** of your model.

 In summary, if you want to understand a model, and value interpretability, you are interested in model inference, and therefore are performing **statistical